McSavage/FIN221/README.md

 - `assignments/`: Homework and assignments
 - `projects/`: Course projects
 - `YeildCurve/`: An experiment to extract the US Treasury OTR Yield Curve from FRED
+- .env holds the FRED_API_KEY key and is .gitignored for GitHub

 ## Getting Started